grafana/integration-sample-apps/sample-apps/oracledb/README.md

      `multipass exec oracledb-sample-app-k3s-main -- kubectl get pvc -n monitoring`

 4. *`Database connectivity issues`*

-   - Verify the monitoring user exists and has correct permissions:
+   - **Verify the monitoring user exists and has correct permissions:**

+     1. Connect to the Oracle Database as `sysdba`:
+        ```sh
+        multipass exec oracledb-sample-app-k3s-main -- bash -c "kubectl exec -it -n oracledb deployment/oracledb -- sqlplus / as sysdba"
+        ```

+     2. In the SQL*Plus prompt, switch to the correct PDB and check for the monitoring user:
         ```sql
         ALTER SESSION SET CONTAINER = FREEPDB1;
-     SELECT username FROM dba_users WHERE username = 'GRAFANAU';
+        SELECT username FROM dba_users WHERE username LIKE '%GRAFANAU%';
         ```

+     3. You should see output similar to:
+        ```
+        C##GRAFANAU
+        GRAFANAU
+        ```

-   - Check if the database is accepting connections on port 1521:
+   - **Check if the database is accepting connections on port 1521:**
+     ```sh
-     `multipass exec oracledb-sample-app-k3s-main -- kubectl get svc -n oracledb`
+     multipass exec oracledb-sample-app-k3s-main -- kubectl get svc -n oracledb
+     ```